whyvez/auth0-angular/README.md

 This tutorial will show you how to add Auth0 to a single page AngularJS app.

 This App will authenticate the user both on client and server sides.
-Create a new account in Auth0 and choose your server side technology (Node.JS, PHP, ASP.Net or Ruby among others)
+Create a new account in Auth0 and choose your server side technology ([Node.JS](https://docs.auth0.com/nodeapi-tutorial), [PHP](https://docs.auth0.com/phpapi-tutorial), [ASP.NET](https://docs.auth0.com/aspnetwebapi-tutorial) or [Ruby](https://docs.auth0.com/rubyapi-tutorial) among others)

-1. Include the Auth0 widget and [auth0 module script](/blob/master/app/scripts/auth0.js) tags:
+1. Include the Auth0 widget and [auth0 module script](/app/scripts/auth0.js) tags:
     ```html
     <!-- Auth0 Widget dependency -->
     <script src="//d19p4zemcycm7a.cloudfront.net/w2/auth0-widget-2.3.js" type="text/javascript"> </script>